felixpackard/grabble-solver/README.md

 - `tests.py`: Unit tests for the core logic
 - `wordlists/`: Directory containing wordlist files

+## Disclaimer

+The initial prototype of this was written in a few hours almost entirely using AI, and as such is not very efficient, but was enough to solve my specific use case with a small wordlist.
+When I have some more time I'll refactor it to make it more efficient for larger wordlists.

 ## Testing

 To run the tests: